CiscoDevNet/context-service-sample-code/Webapp_Sample_Project/README.md

    `./prepareTomcat.sh ~/Downloads/apache-tomcat-8.5.16.tar.gz ~/connectiondata.properties`

-   This configures each Tomcat instance containing the `connection.info.file` to point to a file that will store the connection data string.
+   This configures each Tomcat instance containing the `connection.info.file` to point to the file you are using to store the connection data string.

 8. Start the Tomcat instances: